 We’re not talking about the GDPR or “Please disable AdBlock” stuff here.
-If you’re receiving push notifications of fake virus alerts and such, it may be a sign that your phone is infected by adware, which is an obnoxious form of malware.
+If you’re receiving push notifications of fake virus alerts and such, it may be a sign that your mobile phone is infected by adware, which is an obnoxious form of malware.
 From being annoying to actually carrying phishing attempts, they’re a threat to your security.

 4. Phone is getting slower

-If your phone is old or filled to brim with apps, this is a natural thing to happen.
+If your cell phone is old or filled to brim with apps, this is a natural thing to happen.
 But if it’s not, you should get worried.
 Spy apps use their own share of processing power to track your phone.

 5. Random reboots